MiChaelinzo/Sonar-AI/README.md

 ## ✨ Features

 *   **🤖 Perplexity AI Sonar Assistant:** Interact with an AI assistant to ask questions about sonar principles, data interpretation, target classification, or the hub's functionalities.
 The AI can also discuss user-uploaded content.
-*   **🛰️ Explore Simulated Scan Data:**
+*   **🛰️ Explore  Scan Data:**
     *   Load and visualize details from pre-defined sonar scans (Side-Scan Sonar, GPR, Ultrasonic).
-    *   View scan metadata, parameters, summaries, and simulated spectrograms/radargrams.
+    *   View scan metadata, parameters, summaries, and  spectrograms/radargrams.
     *   Examine lists of detected targets with their characteristics.
     *   Download scan data in JSON format.
 *   **💡 Simulate New Sonar Scans:**
-    *   Configure parameters (sonar type, area, frequency, range/depth, custom notes) to generate new simulated sonar scan data.
+    *   Configure parameters (sonar type, area, frequency, range/depth, custom notes) to generate new  sonar scan data.
     *   View and download the results of these simulations.
     *   Optionally add new simulations to the "Explore Scan Data" list for the current session.
 *   **⬆️ Upload & Analyze Sonar Data:**